 Mr. Ulman designed this plating process to minimize chemical use, water consumption, energy consumption, as well as health, safety and environmental hazards.
-To some extent, the permittee has developed their own control technology.
 This facility has no exhaust stacks associated with any of the plating processes.
-All process emissions are fugitive and all process emissions are released in-plant.
-Relative to other facilities, they operate with lowered the bath levels, reduced temperatures and attached hinged lids to each tank to reduce evaporation of their baths.
+All process emissions are released to the inplant environment.
+Relative to other facilities, they operate with lower amperage levels, reduced temperatures and attached hinged lids to each tank to reduce evaporation of their baths.
 Electroplating is conducted with lids closed.
-The chrome tanks appear to be exempt from NSR per R285(2)(r).
-Mr. Ulman stated that they currently use TOP SHUT XO fume suppressant, which does not contain PFOS.
+The chrome tanks appear to be exempt from the requirement to obtain a PTI per R285(2)(r).
+According to Mr. Ulman, the facility currently uses TOP SHUT XO fume suppressant, which does not contain PFOS.